stuffedwombat/stuffedwombat.github.io/blogroll.md

 <i>This is just a continuously updated page!
 Good luck finding anything!</i>
 <br><br>

+**22.07.23 - Magazine Dreams**

+Every Saturday I get the urge to start a magazine.
+It would be so cool.
+I'd call it The Fake Times and it would be about, for and by small game developers.

+Essays, interviews, reviews, selfmade ads for our weird games.
+The Fake Times would have it all.

+The Fake Times would be a tight little magazine.
+No endlessly self-indulgent rants, no wishy-washy writing without teeth.
+No needless verbosity, no expository vomiting.

+There would be a rigorous editorial process, whittling each contribution down into it's most direct version.
+The Fake Times would be exciting to read.
+Even inflammatory maybe.

+There'd be one issue per month.
+I'd make the first one (#000) myself, putting down hard rules, creating a template on which we could then build collectively.

+The Fake Times would be beautiful.

+So why don't I make it?

+Good question.

 **the very bad day**<br>
 *CW: mental health stuff*